harness/developer-hub/release-notes/platform.md

    The retry interval has now been modified to increase by a factor of 2 times the number of failures.
 Consequently, after the first failure, the second attempt will occur after a 2-second delay, and the third attempt will be made after a 4-second delay, enhancing the robustness of secret management operations.

-   This item is available with Harness Platform version 1.26.11 and does not require a new delegate version.
+   This item requires Harness Delegate version 24.02.82402.
 For information about Harness Delegate features that require a specific delegate version, go to the Delegate release notes.

 - When linking an SSO group with over 1,000 users, only 1,000 users were syncing in Harness due to a limitation with LDAP groups syncing.
 (PL-46492, ZD-56741)

    Implemented LDAP to perform paginated queries by default for large groups, with a fallback to non-paginated calls, ensuring complete user synchronisation.

-   This item is available with Harness Platform version 1.26.11 and does not require a new delegate version.
+   This item requires Harness Delegate version 24.02.82402.
 For information about Harness Delegate features that require a specific delegate version, go to the Delegate release notes.

 - Pipelines were failing due to errors related to the inability to acquire delegate tasks.
 (PL-42600, ZD-54025, ZD-54324)

    The logic for calculating CPU and Memory usage has been improved, specifically for scenarios utilizing the dynamic task request handling feature in delegates, enhancing the reliability of task allocation and pipeline execution.

-   This item is available with Harness Platform version 1.26.11 and does not require a new delegate version.
+   This item requires Harness Delegate version 24.02.82402.
 For information about Harness Delegate features that require a specific delegate version, go to the Delegate release notes.

 ### Version 1.25.5 <!--  February 19, 2024 -->